Owner financed land has both pros and cons for buyers.

 If the financing terms come with a balloon payment, you will want to make sure that the land is cheap enough that you can pay the balloon.

 The balloon payment is an especially important consideration if you are buying higher-value acre tracts of land.

-To find out how to get a good deal on land, you can watch our video below or visit our blog post on the best websites to buy land for sale.
+To find out how to get a good deal on land, you can watch our video below or visit our blog post on the top counties to find cheap land.

 4. Owner Financed Land for Sale has Lower Closing Costs

 There are a variety of fees and costs that exist with an institutional lender.

 This includes origination fees, processing fees, administration fees, and loan or discount points.

 When you eliminate the traditional lender, you eliminate these unnecessary fees and automatically lower your closing costs.

 Anywhere you can cut down what you’re paying is advantageous for you!

 5. The Process for Owner Financed Land Moves Faster